No. 1 Georgia bullies TCU 65-7 to win 2nd consecutive title

 “The journey was great.
 It’s something I’ll never forget,” TCU running back Emari Demercado said.
 “Obviously, didn’t end how we wanted it, but at the end of the day this journey was something great.”

 These Bulldogs never had to worry about Alabama.
-They rolled through the SEC, survived Ohio State in a classic CFP semifinal and then completed a perfect season with an historic blowout.
+They rolled through the SEC, survived Ohio State in a classic CFP semifinal and then completed a perfect season with a historic blowout.

 “Do you have to take a loss to learn?”
 Smart said.
 “I mean, why?”